datahub-project/datahub/docs/how/entity-onboarding.md

 # How to onboard an entity?

+> Refer to [this doc](./add-new-aspect.md) if you're only interested in adding a new aspect to an existing entity

 Currently, DataHub only has a support for 3 [entity] types: `datasets`, `users` and `groups`.
 If you want to extend DataHub with your own use cases such as `metrics`, `charts`, `dashboards` etc, you should follow the below steps in order.